tobiasrausch/alfred/README.md

 ## Alfred: BAM alignment statistics, feature counting and feature annotation

-Alfred is available as a [Bioconda package](https://anaconda.org/bioconda/alfred), as a statically linked binary from the [GitHub release page](https://github.com/tobiasrausch/alfred/releases/) or as a minimal [Docker container](https://hub.docker.com/r/trausch/alfred/).
+Alfred is available as a [Bioconda package](https://anaconda.org/bioconda/alfred), as a pre-compiled statically linked binary from [Alfred's github release page](https://github.com/tobiasrausch/alfred/releases/), as a singularity container [SIF file](https://github.com/tobiasrausch/alfred/releases/) or as a minimal [Docker container](https://hub.docker.com/r/trausch/alfred/).
 Please have a look at [Alfred's documentation](https://www.gear-genomics.com/docs/alfred/) for any installation or usage questions.

 [Source Code](https://github.com/tobiasrausch/alfred/)